Rayudu-Somisetty/developers-arena-task-1-web-dev-internship/README.md

 Created as part of the Developers Arena Web Development Internship - Task 1

-## 📄 License

-This project is open source and available for educational purposes.

----

 **Note:** This is a basic HTML portfolio without any CSS styling, designed as a beginner-level web development project.
 The website contains real information about Rayudu Somisetty and demonstrates fundamental HTML concepts including semantic markup, forms, lists, and internal navigation.